Board of Directors

 D4DPR Honorary Board

-Chris Beyrer MD, MPH, is Professor of Epidemiology, International Health; and Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health in Baltimore.
+Chris Beyrer MD, MPH is Professor of Epidemiology, International Health; and Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health in Baltimore.
 He is the current President of the International AIDS Society.
 He has extensive experience in conducting international collaborative research and training programs in HIV/AIDS and other infectious disease epidemiology; in infectious disease prevention research; in HIV vaccine preparedness; in health and migration; and in health and human rights.
 Dr. Beyrer has done research in health and human rights concerns in Thailand, Burma, China, India, South Africa, Malawi, Tanzania, Russia, Tajikistan, and Kazakhstan, and is the author of over 220 scientific papers.

-H. Westley Clark, MD, JD, MPH, CAS, FASAM, is a former Director of the Center for Substance Abuse Treatment, where he led the U.S. Department of Health and Human Services’ national effort to provide effective and accessible treatment to Americans with addictive disorders.
+H. Westley Clark, MD, JD, MPH, CAS, FASAM is a former Director of the Center for Substance Abuse Treatment, where he led the U.S. Department of Health and Human Services’ national effort to provide effective and accessible treatment to Americans with addictive disorders.
 Dr. Clark was the former chief of the Associated Substance Abuse Programs at the U.S. Department of Veterans Affairs Medical Center (DVAMC) in San Francisco, California.
 Dr. Clark holds a Medical Degree and Masters in Public Health from the University of Michigan, Ann Arbor, where he completed a Psychiatric Residency at University Hospital, Neuropsychiatric Institute.
 He obtained his Juris Doctorate from Harvard University Law School and completed a two-year Substance Abuse Fellowship at the DVAMC-SF.
 Dr. Clark is a noted author and educator in substance abuse treatment, psychopharmacology, and medical and legal issues.
 His numerous awards include the 2008 John P. McGovern Award from the American Society of Addiction Medicine for his contributions toward increased understanding of the relationship between addiction and society.

-Joycelyn Elders, MD, is a former U.S. Surgeon General and is Professor Emeritus of Pediatrics at University of Arkansas for Medical Sciences.
+Joycelyn Elders, MD is a former U.S. Surgeon General and is Professor Emeritus of Pediatrics at University of Arkansas for Medical Sciences.
 Born the daughter of poor sharecroppers in Arkansas, Dr. Elders earned a bachelor’s degree at Philander Smith College in Little Rock.
 She then spent three years in the U.S. Army, after which she attended the University of Arkansas Medical School.
 She completed her residency in pediatrics, later earning a master’s degree in biochemistry.
 After rising to the rank of Professor at the University of Arkansas Medical Center (UAMS), she became the first physician in Arkansas to receive board certification in pediatric endocrinology in 1978.
 Her career in public health gained much traction following her 1987 appointment as Director of the Arkansas Department of Health.
 Nominated by President Clinton to the position of U.S. Surgeon General in 1993, Dr. Elders became the first Black person and only the second woman to serve in this role.
 Among many controversial stands, Dr. Elders has called for research into drug legalization as a means to reduce crime as well as drug misuse.

-Lester Grinspoon, MD, (June 24, 1928 – June 25, 2020) was Associate Professor Emeritus of Psychiatry at Harvard Medical School.
+Lester Grinspoon, MD (June 24, 1928 – June 25, 2020) was Associate Professor Emeritus of Psychiatry at Harvard Medical School.
 He founded the Annual Review of Psychiatry and the Harvard Mental Health Letter, of which he was Editor-in-Chief for fifteen years.
 His interest in cannabis dated back to the 1960s, when recreational use of the plant was on the rise.
 Dr. Grinspoon’s research began in 1967 under the assumption that cannabis was a dangerous drug.
 He expected to write a book in which the many dangers of cannabis were scientifically supported.
 But as he learned more about the plant, its long history and unique properties, his plan changed.
 Published in 1971, Marihuana Reconsidered was the culmination of his early research and secured his place in history as a pioneer of the legalization movement.
 Following publication of his book, Dr. Grinspoon became one of the world’s most authoritative experts on cannabis.
 In 1990, he received the prestigious Alfred R. Lindesmith Award from the Drug Policy Foundation for his scientific contributions.

-Carl Hart, PhD, is the Chair of the Department of Psychology and the Dirk Ziff Professor at Columbia University.
+Carl Hart, PhD is the Chair of the Department of Psychology and the Dirk Ziff Professor at Columbia University.
 Known for his research in substance use disorders, he is an internationally renowned advocate for evidence-based and humane drug policy.
 His laboratory seeks to understand complex interactions between drugs of abuse and the neurobiology and environmental factors that mediate human behavior and physiology, as well as translate their lab-based knowledge into more humane drug policies.
 Prof. Hart has published over 200 scientific articles in the area of neuropsychopharmacology.
 His book, High Price: A Neuroscientist’s Journey of Self-Discovery That Challenges Everything You Know About Drugs and Society, was the 2014 winner of the PEN/E.O.
 Wilson Literary Science Writing Award.
 “For advancing the science of addiction,” Fast Company magazine included Hart in its list of Most Creative People in 2014.

-Julie Holland, MD, is the editor of The Pot Book: A Complete Guide to Cannabis.
+Julie Holland, MD is the editor of The Pot Book: A Complete Guide to Cannabis.
 She was an Assistant Clinical Professor of Psychiatry at the NYU School of Medicine from 1995 to 2012.
 Dr. Holland attended the University of Pennsylvania, where she majored in the Biological Basis of Behavior, and earned her medical degree from Temple University.
 Dr. Holland runs a private practice in psychopharmacology in Manhattan and provides forensic consultations in drug-related legal cases.

 David Lewis, MD (May 19, 1935 – December 2, 2020) was a Professor of Medicine and Community Health and the Donald G. Millar Distinguished Professor of Alcohol and Addiction Studies at Brown University.
 Dr. Lewis earned his bachelor’s degree from Brown University in 1957 and his medical degree from Harvard University in 1961.
 Dr. Lewis was the founder and a member of the Board of Directors of Physicians and Lawyers for National Drug Policy and served as Chairman of the Board of Directors of the United States’ National Council on Alcoholism and Drug Dependence.
 His awards included the American Medical Association’s Education and Research Foundation Award (1997) in championing the inclusion of alcohol and other drug problems in the mainstream of medical practice and medical education; the Distinguished Contributions in the Addictions award from Harvard Medical School (2002); and the John P. McGovern Award and Lectureship from the American Society of Addiction Medicine for his contributions to the treatment of addictive disorders (2004).

-Ethan Nadelmann, JD, PhD, is widely regarded as the outstanding proponent of drug policy reform both in the United States and abroad.
+Ethan Nadelmann, JD, PhD is widely regarded as the outstanding proponent of drug policy reform both in the United States and abroad.
 Dr. Nadelmann received his BA, JD, and PhD from Harvard and a master’s degree in international relations from the London School of Economics.
 He taught politics and public affairs at Princeton University from 1987 to 1994, where his speaking and writings on drug policy attracted international attention.
 In 1994, Dr. Nadelmann founded The Lindesmith Center, a drug policy institute, and later co-founded the Open Society Institute’s International Harm Reduction Development program.
 This organization merged with the Drug Policy Foundation to form the Drug Policy Alliance, which Dr. Nadelmann directed from 2000-2017.
 Dr. Nadelmann has played a pivotal role in most of the major drug policy reform ballot initiative campaigns in the U.S. on issues ranging from cannabis legalization to prison reform, drug treatment, and drug sentencing.
 He has served as a drug policy advisor to elected officials ranging from mayors, governors, and state and federal legislators in the U.S. to presidents and cabinet ministers outside the U.S.

 David Nutt, DM, FRCP, FRCPsych, FSB, FMedSci is the Edmond J. Safra Professor of Neuropsychopharmacology, Director of the Neuropsychopharmacology Unit in the Division of Brain Sciences at Imperial College London.
 He is a Fellow of the Royal College of Physicians; Royal College of Psychiatrists; Royal Society of Biology; and the Academy of Medical Sciences; and is past president of the British Association of Psychopharmacology; the European College of Neuropsychopharmacology; the British Neuroscience Association; and the European Brain Council; and is editor of the Journal of Psychopharmacology.
 He actively works for changes in drug laws to allow for more research opportunities.
 In 2007 and 2010, Dr. Nutt published historic studies on the relative harms of drug use in The Lancet.
 His book Drugs Without the Hot Air won the Transmission Prize for Communicating Science in 2014.
 Dr. Nutt was the recipient of the 2013 John Maddox Prize, which recognizes “the work of individuals who promote sound science and evidence on a matter of public interest, facing difficulty or hostility in doing so.”